ways-choir-dev/ways-choir-dev.gitlhub.io/content/repertoire.en.md

 +++
 # WAYS Choir Repertoire

-Here you can find our entire repertoire:
+Here you can find our entire repertoire.

+All songs, without exception, were arranged for choir by our choir director Gunars Kalnins.